5 Functional Data Presentation Tips for Your Next Big Meeting

 3. Make your heavily quantitative data digestible

-Big numbers can be scary, so make them friendly to stakeholders or key decision makers to avoid a causing stress from looking at unformatted numbers.
+Big numbers can be scary, so make them friendly to stakeholders or key decision-makers to avoid causing stress by looking at unformatted numbers.
 It might sound simple, but don’t make your audience count zeros or work out whole numbers due to unnecessary decimals.